MUGC 4890/5890 — The Music of Frank Zappa: Home

 During the Spring 2012 semester, guest artists and Zappa alumni Arthur Barrow and Tommy Mars were in residence (April 12-16).
 Their residency culminated in an all-Zappa program with students in the Music of Frank Zappa course on Monday, April 16 at 8:00 pm in the College of Music Voertman Hall.
 This program may be viewed on YouTube by clicking here.

-Required text for the course is The Real Frank Zappa Book by Frank Zappa and Peter Occhiogrosso (First Touchstone Edition 1999 ed.), available at the UNT Bookstore in January 2012.
+Required text for the course is The Real Frank Zappa Book by Frank Zappa and Peter Occhiogrosso (First Touchstone Edition 1999 ed.).